-Family Name: Family Address: Potential Hazards Family Liaison Officer Name: Date of Assessment: Identified Hazards (What can cause harm and who is at risk?)
-Associated Risk (Details of injury if mentioned risk were to happen) Control/Action (Action to be taken to lower the risk and how we can control if Location Is it a busy or quiet street?
+Potential Hazards Identified Hazards Associated Risk Control/Action (What can cause harm and who is at risk?)
+(Details of injury if mentioned risk were to happen) (Action to be taken to lower the risk and how we can control it) Location Is it a busy or quiet street?
 Is it well lit?
 Any alleyways/underpasses/subways?
 Easy to get to with public transport?
-Near any highways? (company) in mentioned risk need to imppering State of the Home Is it dirty?
+Near any highways?
+State of the Home Is it dirty?
 Messy?
-Mould?
+Mould ?
 Is there any building works?
 Are there any broken windows/doors/Furniture?
 Loose flooring?
 Family Circumstances Single Parent?
 Au Pair/Nanny?
 Lodger?

-Potential Hazards Identified Hazards Associated Risk Control/Action Health/Behaviour (What can cause harm and who is at risk?)
-(Details of injury if mentioned risk were to happen) (Action to be taken to lower the risk and how we can control History of or current Mental health problems?
+Potential Hazards Identified Hazards Associated Risk Control/Action (What can cause harm and who is at risk?)
+(Details of injury if mentioned risk were to happen) (Action to be taken to lower the risk and how we can control it) Health/Behaviour History of or current Mental health problems?
 Additional needs/disabilities?
 Known behavioural issues? (anger, aggression etc) Any allergies esp. food?
 Taking children out the house Which children would be taken out - any associated risks?
 Where are they going?
 Park nearby?
 Basic care Does the Flo think that this parent/parents have the capacity to provide basic care, ensure safety, provide emotional warmth, stimulation, guidance, boundaries, and stability to this child/children?